mingness/pr05-simplify-workflows/README.md

 - Implement draft version of library template

 ## August
-- Release library template for testing
+- Continue work on draft version of library template
 - Conduct user interviews on library template (ongoing)
 - Understand context of adding contributions
-- Implement draft version of proposal for automation

 ## September
+- Continue work on draft version of library template
+- Release library template for testing
+- Implement draft version of proposal for automating adding contributions
 - Document work on automation process, and release
+- ~~Implement tools and modes templates~~

+## October
 - Conduct user interviews on draft version of automation process for adding contributions
-- Implement tools and modes templates

-## October
 - Iterate on library template and automation process, as necessary, from user feedback
 - Incorporate all existing content found on github into website